FraserThompson/DoctorPricerScrapers/README.md

 ### Setup

-You'll just need Docker and docker-compose.
+You'll just need Docker and docker-compose (and node if you want to use the easy npm scripts)

-Start it up with `docker-compose up --build -d`
+Start it up with `npm start`

 Then you can get to the admin interface on `https://localhost:8443/admin` and login with the dev credentials which are `fraserdev` and `dev`.